Dana-Evans/PCBS_EyeTracker/README.md

 # Projet PCBS : Eye Tracker

 The goal of this project is to create an eye tracker and a game based on it.
-In this objective I have a made a game with fairly simple rules.
+In this objective I have made a game with fairly simple rules.
 The screen is filled with a red circle.
 The goal is to look longly enough on the black dot to reduce the radius of the red circle to 0.
 Some things pop-up to distract the user.
 The score is based on the time you take to make disappear the red circle.

 For more information with the documentation please go to the [website](https://dawarriorna.github.io/PCBS_EyeTracker/) _(Generated from the [readme](README.md))_